What is Google Analytics?

 How to set up a Google Analytics account?

 You must first create a Google account before you can start using Google Analytics.
-You can only access Google Analytics if you have a Google account, so either register one or use one you already have, but make sure that only you have access to it.
+Then you can only access Google Analytics if you have a Google account, so either register one or use one you already have, but make sure that only you have access to it.

 You can go to Google Analytics to set up your new account once you’ve created your Google account.